Session Recordings show you the full visitor journey in one place

 On the flip side, be sure to watch recordings of visitors who come to the site to read the content and leave before making a purchase.

-If you have a lot of , take the time to compare the performance of long-form versus short-form pieces.
+If you have a lot of content receiving organic traffic, take the time to compare the performance of long-form versus short-form pieces.
 While SEO experts generally lean towards long-form content for search ranking, it’s possible your customers prefer lighter pieces.

-If you’re looking to convert more of these readers, consider how you can incorporate forms and CTAs into the body of the blog post ( from Nectafy).
+If you’re looking to convert more of these readers, consider how you can incorporate forms and CTAs into the body of the blog post (check out the h3 CTA concept from Nectafy).

 E-commerce continues to grow around the world

-With worldwide expected to make online purchases in 2021, e-commerce isn’t going anywhere.
+With over 2 billion people worldwide expected to make online purchases in 2021, e-commerce isn’t going anywhere.

 As more attention shifts online, the importance of an optimized shopping experience will grow.
 And there’s no more powerful way to understand visitor behavior on your website than watching someone navigate the site with a session recording.